leucos/earthmapper/README.md

 At this point its running but it does nothing until backends are configured.

-Note : It _should_ run under Ruby 1.8.7, but it would be slower.
+Note : It runs under Ruby 1.8.7, but it's significantly slower.

 ### Backend for France